Dre Campbell Farm

 Among the plants that repel mosquitoes, lemongrass is a key ingredient in many mosquito-repellent candles and oils.

 This perennial grass grows well in warm climates.
-Crush the leaves to release the oil, and use it to rub on your skin to keep away mosquitoes.
+Crush the leaves to release the oil, which you can rub on your skin to keep away mosquitoes.

 Purchase lemongrass seeds online.